heitzke/heitzke.com/source/2012-10-15-mechanic_work_vs_development.html.markdown

 Take my word for it.
 Clean your tools off as you use them.
 All it takes is one grease covered ball-joint fork to effectively infect all of your tools and make it impossible to touch anything in the future.
 Being lazy for a minute is going to lead to you accidentally getting grease all over your work clothes and/or interior (ask me how I know).

 As you're slinging html/css, indent that shit.
 Try to keep your div-itis in check, DRY, yada yada.
 Seriously just keep it as clean as possible and it'll make your life easier as you continue (hopefully) to iterate on projects.

+### 4. When stuff breaks, minimize variables.

+Things break, a lot.
+When something does go wrong try to stop thrashing and figure out what the actual problem is before trying to solve it.
+I run into this all the time with suspension noises seemingly.
+Most suspensions are perfectly simple, but dammit, there are always so many joints, bushings and squeaks.

+Whenever I hear a new noise, it's always tempting to tear into the suspension and start throwing new parts at it.
+Never efficient or a smart thing to do.
+Whenever you actually can narrow it down to a specific area, try to limit the amount of changes so you can measure the difference effectively.
+Change a bunch of stuff at once and you'll never know what fixed the problem or actually understand what was even wrong in the first place.

 Hobbies can & will improve your work if you let them.